How Does Altitude Affect VO2 Max and Endurance in Elite Marathon Runners?

 Numerous scholars and researchers have delved into the science behind this.
 A study published in the Google Scholar Journal showed that athletes who spent time training at high altitude experienced significant improvements in their performance at sea level.

-Sujet a lire : How Can Dynamic Visual Acuity Training Enhance Performance in Cricket Batsmen?
+A lire également : How Can Dynamic Visual Acuity Training Enhance Performance in Cricket Batsmen?

 VO2 Max and Altitude Training